demisto/content/Packs/Twinwave/Integrations/Twinwave/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### twinwave-submit-url
 ***
-Submit New URL for Scanning.
+Submit New URL for Scanning

-Notice: Submitting indicators using this command might make the indicator data publicly available.
-See the vendor’s documentation for more details.

 #### Base Command